opensearch-project/sql/docs/attributions.md

 ## What’s OpenDistro SQL?

-The Open Distro for Elaticsearch SQL plugin launched early this year which lets you write queries in SQL rather than the Elasticsearch query domain-specific language (DSL).
+The Open Distro for Elaticsearch SQL plugin launched early this year which lets you write queries in SQL rather than the OpenSearch query domain-specific language (DSL).
 While the majority of our codebase is on top of ES-SQL initially, there are a lot of new features and bug fixes introduced in our implementation.
-And in the following releases this year, we keep improving and refactoring our code as well as maintaining version currency of Elasticsearch.
+And in the following releases this year, we keep improving and refactoring our code as well as maintaining version currency of OpenSearch.
 Basically OpenDistro SQL is superset of ES-SQL and it’s more reliable and up-to-date.

 ## The problems we found in NLPchina-ES-SQL.